Prescription weight loss that puts you first

 Beyond menstrual irregularities, significant weight loss — think 10 percent or more of your body weight — can cause your periods to stop altogether.
 This is known as amenorrhea.

-As Ozempic can cause significant weight loss, it’s possible that the medication could trigger irregular periods or amenorrhea.
+As Ozempic can cause significant weight loss, it’s possible the medication could trigger irregular periods or amenorrhea.

 On the other hand, you might find your periods become more regular when you take Ozempic.
 This also has more to do with weight changes than the drug itself.